-$GDEI{dt}$ = Gender Empowerment Index of district d at time t
+GDEI{dt} = Gender Empowerment Index of district d at time t

-$%SVS{dt} = %$ of Habitations covered under single village schemes
+%SVS{dr} = % of Habitations covered under single village schemes

-$RF{dt} = Average$ (5 year) Rain fall of district d at time t
+RF{dt} = Average (5 year) Rain fall of district d at time t

-$ATW{dt} = Access to tap water (% of Habitations) of district d at time t.$
+ATW{dt} = Access to tap water (% of Habitations) of district d at time t.

-$U{dt} = Error term.$
+U{dr} = Error term.

 The independent variables are selected based on the theoretical considerations and the availability of data at the district level.
-Details of variable measurement and their theoretical/expected impact on slippage are presented in table 2.
+Details of variable measurement and their theoretical/ expected impact on slippage are presented in table 2.
 The variables are drawn from different sources and pertain to different years.
-Since these indicators pertain to the years around 2006-08, they may not be in appropriate in a cross sectional analysis.
+Since these indicators pertain to the years around 2006-08, they may not be inappropriate in a cross sectional analysis.
 In the absence of actual data on some of the important variables like water quality and dependence on groundwater, proxy variables have been used.
 Health status of the district is taken as a proxy for water quality and proportion of habitations covered by single village schemes is taken as a proxy for dependence on groundwater.
 The latter is a straight forward case as majority of the single village schemes depend on groundwater.
-In the case of water quality we assume that access to quality water results in better health.
-Descriptive statistics of the selected variables are presented in table 3.
+In the case of water quality it is assumed that access to quality water results in better health.
+Descriptive statistics of the selected variables are presented in appendix table 1.